-Namibia’s second baby saving box in which women can leave their babies that they cannot care for, without fear of persecution, has been opened at Gobabis.
+Namibia’s second baby saving box in which women can leave their babies without fear of any persecution for which they cannot take care, has been opened at Gobabis.

 This box was place in Gobabis by Gijsbertha van Rooyen who, together with her husband Jan, is now involved with the community and the non-governmental organisation Light of the Children.

 “It's another way to serve the community that otherwise has no other option,” Gijsbertha says.

 She acknowledges that pregnancies out of wedlock - especially among teenagers - are a major “problem and challenge” in the community and in the Omahake region at large.

 The couple's journey with children from the community dates back to 2016, when the Van Rooyen’s were approached by a social worker to temporary foster a two-week-old San baby boy.
 The aim was to place him in their care until a parental home could be found for him.

 “We couldn’t find a foster family and decided to adopt him and raise him ourselves,” Gijsbertha says.
 Today, the Van Rooyens are the proud parents of two children.

 The baby box is located at the couple's home at Dr Mbuende Street 4 in Gobabis, with posters about the location and reason for it that are not only distributed in the town but in the region as well.

 According to Gijsbertha, they have already received inquiries about the baby box from the community.

 “A pregnant woman called and among other things, asked if she would be able to put her baby in the box, because she could not take care of him.”